achowd53/AmazonPriceTracker/AWS-Architecture/README.md

-# AmazonPriceTracker
-Price Tracker for Amazon built on AWS architecture, with UIs available through Java and JavaScript

-## AWS-Architecture: CDK Project
+# Welcome to your CDK TypeScript project

 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-### Useful commands
+## Useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile